Luck Perms Logo

 /lp group moderator parent add default

-This will make your moderators able to access the same commands that the default group is able to access.
+This will allow your moderators to access the same commands that the default group can.
 Now, it’s time to set up your actual permission nodes.

 Setting Up Permission Nodes

-The permission node syntax is very basic.
+The permission node syntax is fundamental.
 It works like this:

 plugin.command.optionaldata

-Now that you have your plugins’ permissions guides out, it’s time to actually put the permissions in.
-To do that, type in the following command which will give you a link:
+Now that you have your plugins’ permissions guide, it’s time to put them in.
+To do that, type in the following command, which will give you a link:

 /lp editor

-Click on the link that it gives you and it will provide a GUI that allows you to set permissions easily.
+Click on the link it gives you, and it will provide a GUI allowing you to set permissions easily.
 This is something that no other permissions plugins that I know of have, and I like it a lot.
 You can now edit each of the permissions nodes for each group.
-Just simply put in the nodes given by the plugins in their proper groups, and you’re going to be all good.
+Just put in the nodes given by the plugins in their proper groups, and you’ll be all good.

 Granting Users their Groups

-While you’re still in the editor, you will want to set up the user groups for each player that you may want to promote.
+While in the editor, you will want to set up the user groups for each player you may want to promote.
 Find their user space in the editor, then, for whatever group you want them to be a part of, give them this node:

 group.[Whatever Group You Want them To Be]